chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

         link="https://doi.org/10.1038/ncomms7445"
     >}}

-<p>A crucial step in this multi-step process to form the thioester was the oxidation of a secondary alcohol intermediate (20) formed in the synthesis pathway to an ketone intermediate (21) using Dess-Martin periodinane (DMP) in dichloromethane (DCM) at room temperature for 1 minute.
+<p>A crucial step in this multi-step process to form the thioester was the oxidation of a secondary alcohol intermediate (20) formed in the synthesis pathway to a ketone intermediate (21) using Dess-Martin periodinane (DMP) in dichloromethane (DCM) at room temperature for 1 minute.
 The resulting ketone intermediate was then further utilized in subsequent steps to form the needed thioester required to synthesize Clostrubin<a href="#fn4" id="ref4-anchor" class="superscript">4</a></p>

 {{< /details >}}